HolyTy/test/OCI_PublicLB_EN.md

 About this guide
 ---
-This guide describes how to setup EXPRESSCLUSTER of the mirror disk type cluster on Oracle Cloud Infrastructure.
+This guide describes how to setup EXPRESSCLUSTER X of the mirror disk type cluster on Oracle Cloud Infrastructure.
 The following describes the cluster configuration by public load balancer.
 For the detailed information of EXPRESSCLUSTER X, please refer to [this site](https://www.nec.com/en/global/prod/expresscluster/index.html).